Ever since the first time I saw (but

 this MacGems write-up.
 But now with the iPhone, there’s no need.
 There are actually two ways to find free Wi-Fi with the iPhone.
 The first is to just turn it on—any wireless networks in the area will pop up in an onscreen list, and you can see at a glance which are open and which are locked.
 The other way to find free Wi-Fi in your area is to open the Maps widget and then type something like

-Tigard, OR wifi
+Tigard, OR wifi or

-and you’ll get a cool map showing local free hotspots—and if you need driving directions, they’re but a tap or two away.
+wifi 80305 and you’ll get a cool map showing local free hotspots—and if you need driving directions, they’re but a tap or two away.

 9. Drop-dead gorgeous photo browsing: After sharing various pictures with friends squinting over my shoulder looking at the Treo, doing the same with an iPhone seems like the equivalent of the step up from normal TV to high definition TV.
 The screen is bright, zooming in with the two-finger flick (or a boring double-tap) feels completely natural, and flicking from picture to picture is simple.
 To a person, everyone who has seen the photo browser has loved it, with many commenting, “Wow, that’s almost enough reason to buy an iPhone right there!”
 By comparison, the iPhone even makes the photo browsing on the iPod Video somewhat painful—your eyes very quickly adjust to the large screen on the iPhone, and going back to anything smaller is tough.
 Really tough.